theMPatel/csnake/README.md

   1. Movement keys: WASD

-     ->As of right now, you must hold the key for you to get movement since the getchar() library function blocks until an input is received.
+     * As of right now, you must hold the key for you to get movement since the getchar() library function blocks until an input is received.
 Currently working on this so that everything moves automatically